Dolores Gray: Career

 She appeared at the London Palladium in 1958 while doing a concert tour of Europe and in cabaret at The Talk of the Town in February 1963.
 Among her many stage roles, she appeared in Two on the Aisle (1951), Carnival In Flanders (1953), Destry Rides Again (1959), Sherry!
 (1967), and 42nd Street (1986).
 She also performed the lead role in Annie Get Your Gun in its first London production (1947).
-Gray won the Tony Award for Best Lead Actress in a Musical for her role in Carnival in Flanders, even though this Broadway musical, with a script by Preston Sturges, ran for only six performances.
+Gray won the Tony Award for Best Actress in a Musical for her role in Carnival in Flanders, even though this Broadway musical, with a script by Preston Sturges, ran for only six performances.
 She therefore holds a record that is unlikely to be broken: briefest run in a performance which still earned a Tony.
 She is the first person to have sung the English version of the French song "C'est si bon" for the short film Holiday in Paris: Paris directed by John Nasht.

 She was best known for her theatre roles.
 In 1973 she took over from Angela Lansbury in the London production of Gypsy at the Piccadilly Theatre.
-In 1987 she starred in the London production of Stephen Sondheim's Follies at the Shaftesbury Theatre to great acclaim and appeared in the Royal Variety Performance of that year with a show-stopping performance of the song "I'm Still Here" from the show.
+In 1987 she starred as Carlotta in the first London production of Stephen Sondheim's Follies at the Shaftesbury Theatre (also recorded) and appeared in the Royal Variety Performance of that year with a performance of the song "I'm Still Here" from the show.
 In 1978 she also appeared on BBC TV's long-running variety show The Good Old Days – chairman Leonard Sachs had also appeared in Follies as theatre owner Dimitri Weismann, introducing Miss Gray, one of "The Weismann Girls".
 Theatre critic Michael Phillips wrote that Gray's voice sounded like "a freight-train slathered in honey".
 In 1988 she appeared in the Doctor Who 25th-anniversary story "Silver Nemesis" playing an American tourist.